 Rethinking Learning Objectives & Outcomes

-Though the two terms “objective” and “outcome” are used interchangeably, both have explicit meanings; specifically in regards to how they are applied to learning in higher education.
+Though the two terms “objective” and “outcome” are sometimes used interchangeably, both have explicit meanings with their application in higher education and learning environments.
 This distinction is important and will assist you in managing and assessing student performance.

 Learning objectives describe what will be covered in a course or program.
 Your objectives become the basis by which course material is determined, content is framed, instructional practices are produced, and assessments are prepared.
 Objectives address what will be learned throughout your course and should utilize language that is free of ambiguity and indicate observable student actions.
 According to psychologist Robert Mager, your learning objectives should avoid a generalization of complex tasks requested of a student; aiming to make them discrete and defined.
 Accomplishing this will be able to help students clarify what the results of their learning should be and support them in organizing their own efforts in achieving your objectives.
 There are many types of learning objectives that you as an instructor can employ including behavioral, non-behavioral (such as developing, understanding, or appreciating a skill), and expressive.